 5 impressive early skyscrapers in New York

-1) Chrysler Building
+1) Woolworth Building

 Our personal favorite because of its ornate façade, a resemblance to many European Gothic cathedrals.
 The building was commissioned by F.W.
 Woolworth, owner of the famous five-and-dime chain, and designed by architect Cass Gilbert in 1913.
 To get inside, sign up for a tour or head to the restaurant, The Wooly Public.